Fred Frankhouse

-Frederick Meloy "Fred" Frankhouse (April 9, 1904 – August 17, 1989) was an American baseball pitcher who played 13 seasons in Major League Baseball from 1927 to 1939.
+Frederick Meloy Frankhouse (April 9, 1904 – August 17, 1989) was an American baseball pitcher who played 13 seasons in Major League Baseball from 1927 to 1939.
 His specialty pitch was "the old roundhouse curve", and he was often referred to as a "spitballer" during his career as a pitcher.
-Frankhouse played in the National League for the St. Louis Cardinals (1927–30), the Boston Braves (1930–35), the Brooklyn Dodgers (1936–38), and the Boston Bees (1939) In 1928, Frankhouse went to the World Series with the Cardinals but never got a chance to pitch.
+Frankhouse played in the National League for the St. Louis Cardinals (1927–1930), the Boston Braves (1930–1935), the Brooklyn Dodgers (1936–1938), and the Boston Bees (1939) In 1928, Frankhouse went to the World Series with the Cardinals but never got a chance to pitch.
 He did, however, receive a World Series ring with the rest of his team.
 In 1934, Frankhouse was a member of the All-Star roster.
 He made his major league debut on September 11, 1927 for the St. Louis Cardinals, and played his last game September 25, 1939 vs. New York Giants as a pitcher for the Boston Bees.

 Early life and education

-Frankhouse was born on April 9, 1904 to Charles David "CD" and Jennie (Meloy) Frankhouse in Port Royal, Juniata County, Pennsylvania.
+Frankhouse was born on April 9, 1904, to Charles David "CD" and Jennie (Meloy) Frankhouse in Port Royal, Juniata County, Pennsylvania.
 He had two sisters, Margaret and Martha, and two brothers, Melvin and Joseph.
 Frankhouse attended Port Royal Elementary school and Port Royal High School and graduated from Lewistown High School.
 Frankhouse married St. Louis native, Mabel Skiles, on January 1, 1929.
 Frankhouse did not attend college, rather he began his professional baseball upon graduating high school.

 Professional career

 Career before Major League Baseball

 Frankhouse began his baseball career in his teens by playing with local teams in Perry and Dauphin counties, and, from 1917 to 1923, he pitched for the minor league Harrisburg Senators.
 He was only 19 when a scout brought him from the lots of his home town of Port Royal, Pennsylvania.
-He signed his first professional contract with St. Louis in 1922 and was farmed out to the Ottawa Senators (1922–23), the Syracuse Stars (1923–26), and the Houston Buffaloes (1927).
+He signed his first professional contract with St. Louis in 1922 and was farmed out to the Ottawa Senators (1922–1923), the Syracuse Stars (1923–1926), and the Houston Buffaloes (1927).